rommguy/react-custom-scroll/README.md

 ### It doesn't work, please help me

 - Check if you forgot to remove 'overflow' properties from the content root element.
+- If you're using JSX, make sure you use Pascal case and not camelCase \<CustomScroll\> and not \<customScroll\>.
+starting with lower case causes JSX to treat the tag as a native dom element
 - Check if your height limit is relative to parent, and you didn't use heightRelativeToParent prop.

 ### Tests